froggy1014/MERN_Project/README.md

 <br>

-'Place I've Been' allows you to share information about places and store memories of places through the name and description, coordinates of places you visited.
+'Place I've Been' allows you to share and store information about places you've visited and your memories through its name, description and coordinates.
 Back-end and front-end were used to implement basic CRUD and Authentication Verification, RESTful API.

 <br>